ni/instrumentstudio-plugins/csharp/examples/helloworld/README.md

 `InstrumentStudioDirectory` environment variable or editing the corresponding variable in `HelloWorld.NetCore.csproj`.

-Building InstrumentStudio C# plugins requires the following assemblies from the InstrumentStudio directory:
+Building InstrumentStudio C# plug-ins requires the following assemblies from the InstrumentStudio directory:

 - `NationalInstruments.Core.dll`